Convert 10 Ml To Teaspoons

 Q: Is it safe to use teaspoons for measuring medicine?

 A: It's generally not recommended unless specifically instructed by a healthcare professional.
-Teaspoons lack the precision needed for accurate medication dosage.
+But teaspoons lack the precision needed for accurate medication dosage.
 Always follow the instructions provided with your medication.

 Q: What is the most accurate conversion factor for ml to tsp?

 A: While 0.202884 is a widely used approximation, the true conversion depends on the actual volume of the teaspoon being used.
-Therefore, using a more precise measuring tool is strongly suggested for accuracy.
+That's why, using a more precise measuring tool is strongly suggested for accuracy.

 Q: Why is the conversion factor not a whole number?